 Phase II-III clinical research

-TB PRACTECAL is a multi-centre, multi-arm, open-label, randomised, controlled, phase II-III trial to identify a shortened, safe, effective and tolerable new treatment regimen for adults with pulmonary multidrug-resistant and extensively drug-resistant tuberculosis (M/XDR-TB).
+TB PRACTECAL is a multi-centre, multi-arm, open-label, randomised, controlled, phase II-III trial to identify a shortened, safe, effective and tolerable new treatment regimen for adults with pulmonary multidrug-resistant tuberculosis (MDR-TB).

 Breaking new ground